rnwolf/mkdocs-blog-offline-main/docs/blog/posts/2024-06-20_new_mkdocs_blog_website.md

 ## Content written in Markup

 Web pages are typically structured as HTML, which is a text markup format that is great for web browsers, but somewhat more difficult for humans to use.
-Consequently Astro also enables one to write content in Markdown.
+Consequently MKDocs also enables one to write content in Markdown.
 Markdown is a markup language that has gained popularity among writers, developers, and content creators.
 Markdown simplifies web content formatting, making it accessible and portable.

  1. Markdown simplifies formatting by providing an easy-to-use syntax.
 It’s suitable for creating websites, notes, presentations, documentation, and more.
  2. Markdown files can be opened in any text editor on any operating system.